 You have better control over the ingredients when making a homemade bone meal.
 Also, if you can use the bones from your livestock for the right use.

 To get started, we recommend that you use beef bones due to higher bone density than other animals such as chicken or pork.
 Once you have enough quantity of bone, you need to soften the bone and also sterilize it.

-You can boil the bones in a pressure cooker or put in the grill for 15 to 20 minutes and then let it simmer at slow heat for a couple of hours.
+You can boil the bones in a pressure cooker or put them in the grill for 15 to 20 minutes and then let them simmer at slow heat for a couple of hours.
 Once the bone has softened, you can easily remove any meat or fat tissue from the bone.

 Step 2: Dry The Bone

 Now you need to get the bone dry, and you can put the cleaned-out bones in the oven and set the temperatures 400–450 degrees Fahrenheit.

 Keep checking the bones, so it does not get burned.
 Once the bones become dry and fragile in an hour, take them out and let them cool down.

 The dried bone is ready to be crushed now.
 You can place it on the plastic sheet and use a hammer to make it into small pieces.